 How to Keep Your Baby Safe in the Sun and Water

 Keeping your baby safe in the sun and water is paramount to ensuring a fun and enjoyable Hawaii family vacation.
-It’s important to apply sunscreen regularly on both you and your baby – the UV rays are quite strong in Hawaii.
-In addition, make sure everyone stays hydrated to prevent heat or sunstroke.
+It’s essential to apply sunscreen regularly on both you and your baby – the UV rays are pretty intense in Hawaii.
+Additionally, ensure that everyone stays hydrated to prevent heat exhaustion or sunstroke.

-Hawaii has regulations on what kinds of sunscreens are available for purchase on the islands – this is to protect our coral reefs and marine life from damage caused by certain chemicals found in popular sunscreens.
-Because of this, Hawaii offers a lot of skin-friendly, baby-friendly options that usually have fewer chemicals and stronger SPF protection.
-If you already have sunscreen purchased at home, you can bring it to the islands, however, please note that certain chemicals are already causing significant damage to our island sea life and some of these sunscreens might add to the problem – try to avoid sunscreens with oxybenzone or octinoxate.
+Hawaii has regulations on the types of sunscreens available for purchase on the islands – this is to protect our coral reefs and marine life from damage caused by certain chemicals found in popular sunscreens.
+Because of this, Hawaii offers a variety of skin-friendly and baby-friendly options that typically contain fewer chemicals and provide stronger SPF protection.
+If you already have sunscreen purchased at home, you can bring it to the islands; however, please note that certain chemicals are already causing significant damage to our island’s sea life, and some of these sunscreens may contribute to the problem – try to avoid sunscreens containing oxybenzone or octinoxate.
 If you do bring sunscreens from home, please make sure they are SPF 50 or higher.
 Lower SPF sunscreens are simply not strong enough to protect your skin from Hawaii’s UV rays.
 Also, make sure to reapply sunscreen at least every 1.5 to 2 hours.

 For more information about sunscreens and Hawaii, please check out our article on reef-safe sunscreens.

-If you plan to be outdoors all day, make sure to monitor your baby for signs of heat exhaustion; this may include symptoms such as excessive fussiness, lethargy, or unusual skin color.
+If you plan to be outdoors all day, be sure to monitor your baby for signs of heat exhaustion, which may include symptoms such as excessive fussiness, lethargy, or unusual skin color.
 Seek medical care if necessary.

 Here are some suggestions to keep baby (and family) sun-safe: